atomjump/medimage-co-nz-content-only/wound-mapp.md

 __Status__ can be 'recovering', 'recovered', or 'warning'.
 Recovering means the wound is getting better.
 Recovered means they have fully recovered ( > 97% improvement).
 Warning means the wound is getting worse, or has not improved by more than 30% after two weeks.

+__ExternalImprovePerc__ is the percentage improvement of the area of the external wound, by itself (as opposed to the undermining wound).
+It is calculated from the photos in this folder, since the time of the first photo in the folder.
+If some areas of the photos are not known, they are not included in this calculation.
+If this is not applicable, because there is no undermining wound, it will be '[NA]'.

+__ImproveUnderminingPerc__ is the percentage improvement of the area of the undermining wound (i.e. under the skin), by itself.
+It is calculated from the photos in this folder, since the time of the first photo in the folder.
+If some areas of the photos are not known, they are not included in this calculation.
+If this is not applicable, because there is no undermining wound, it will be '[NA]'.

 __ServerDateTime__ is the time in GMT (Greenwich Mean Time) that the server recorded the photograph.
 This could be offset from the time-stamp in the file name itself by up to a day due to different time-zones, or a few seconds due to the delay between the photo transferring from the phone to the server.